akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 All of the scenarios covered in the @ref[At-Least-Once Delivery documentation](atleastonce.md) (Multiple Effects per Commit, Non-Sequential Processing, and Conditional Message Processing) are applicable to transactional scenarios as well.

 Only one application instance per `transactional.id` is allowed.
-If two application instances with the same `transactional.id` are run at the same time then the instance that registers with Kafka's transaction coordinator second will throw a `ProducerFencedException` so it doesn't interfere with transactions in process by the first instance.
+If two application instances with the same `transactional.id` are run at the same time then the instance that registers with Kafka's transaction coordinator second will throw a @javadoc[ProducerFencedException](org.apache.kafka.common.errors.ProducerFencedException) so it doesn't interfere with transactions in process by the first instance.
 To distribute multiple transactional workflows for the same subscription the user must manually subdivide the subscription across multiple instances of the application.
 This may be handled internally in future versions.

 Any state in the transformation logic is not part of a transaction.
 It's left to the user to rebuild state when applying stateful operations with transaction.
 It's possible to encode state into messages produced to topics during a transaction.
 For example you could produce messages to a topic that represents an event log as part of a transaction.
 This event log can be replayed to reconstitute the correct state before the stateful stream resumes consuming again at startup.